Otumian-empire/30-days-of-coding-with-axionteq-LLC/README.md

 ## day 22
 Write a void function that takes arguments, sums the first two and assigns it to the third.
 (Think a little - address)

+## day 23
+Write a program that prompts the user to enter the weight of a person in kilograms and outputs the equivalent weight in pounds.
+Output both the weights rounded to two decimal places.
+(Note that 1 kilogram = 2.2 pounds.)
+Format your output with two decimal places.